 Having trouble finding a market for your PowerPoint work?
-Perhaps you’re struggling to find students for your training service, or clients for your design work.
-Microsoft MVP Tom Howell says you shouldn’t throw in the towel just yet!
+Perhaps you’re struggling to find students for your training service or clients for your design work.
+Tom Howell says you shouldn’t throw in the towel just yet!

 When we pitch to clients and run through our portfolio, there are two phrases I often hear:

 “I didn’t know PowerPoint could do that,” and “Do you guys do training?”

 So while there is a market for PowerPoint, finding it is not easy.
 In fact, I’d say your product (or service) is only about 30% of your journey.
 Most of your journey from there is finding and attracting your market.
 Here are some tips for finding your market:

 Work Out Which Lifecycle Phase Your Product/Service Sits In

 Is yours a completely new service no one has heard about?
 Has your product matured to a point that people are only interested in the price?
 Are you at a midpoint of finding niches for multiple services?

 Knowing your market phase will help when you start positioning your product/service.
 If you’re introducing people to a new concept, it’s a different approach than telling people why your product/service is better than the next persons’.
 If you’re introducing designers to a new concept, do it with a soft approach from an educational perspective.